 Compliance Assistance - Provides publications and other materials designed to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of ERISA as it applies to the administration of employee pension and health benefit plans.

-Understanding Retirement Plan Fees And Expenses - Provides information for asking the right questions to better understand and evaluate the fees and expenses related to your 401(k) plan.
+Understanding Retirement Plan Fees And Expenses - Provides information for employers to better understand and evaluate the fees and expenses related to their 401(k) plan.

 401(k) Plan Fees Disclosure Tool - Model comparative chart for disclosures to participants of performance and fee information to help them compare plan investment options.